Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses

 Here $b_i$ denotes the scale-dependent baryon bias of the $i$ species.

 The relations of Eq.~(\ref{equ:T}) together with Eq.~(\ref{equ:def-T}) are the major results of this paper.
 It maps $\delta_m$ in the real universe to its counterpart $\delta_{\rm DMO}$ in a hypothetical DMO universe, using $\hat{\mT}$ obtained from observational baryon censuses.
 It not only corrects baryonic effects in the matter power spectrum ($P_{mm}\rightarrow \hat\mT^2P_{mm}$), but also at the field level ($\delta_m({\bf k})\rightarrow \hat\mT(k)\delta_m({\bf k})$).
-Next, we validate these relations in hydrodynamical simulations, before we discuss their implementation in observations.
+Next, we validate these relations in hydrodynamical simulations before we discuss their implementation in observations.

 {\bf Simulation validations.--} We validate the assumption ({\bf I}), ({\bf II}) and Eq.~(\ref{equ:T}) using hydrodynamical simulations TNG300-1 \cite{Springel_2017, Nelson_2017, Pillepich_2017, Naiman_2018, Marinacci_2018}, Illustris-1 \cite{vogelsberger2014properties, vogelsberger2014introducing, genel2014introducing, sijacki2015illustris}, and their DMO counterparts.
-To accommodate the observational implementation discussed later, the baryon bias $b_i$ in Eq.~(\ref{equ:T}) is measured by the cross-correlations with galaxy overdensity $\delta_g$, i.e., $b_i(k) \equiv P_{gi}(k)/P_{gm}(k)$, where the galaxy samples is chosen as all luminous subhalos in simulations.
+To accommodate the observational implementation discussed later, the baryon bias $b_i$ in Eq.~(\ref{equ:T}) is measured by the cross-correlations with galaxy overdensity $\delta_g$, i.e., $b_i(k) \equiv P_{\rm gi}(k)/P_{\rm gm}(k)$, where the galaxy samples is chosen as all luminous subhalos in simulations.
 The validity of the assumption ({\bf I}) is quantified by the cross-correlation coefficient $r(\delta_m, \delta_{\rm DMO})$, shown in Fig.~\ref{fig:T-r2}.
 At the benchmark scale of $k=1\kunit$, the TNG300-1 results show no visible deviation, and the largest deviation in Illustris-1 occurs at $z=0$ where $1-r \simeq 0.1\%$.
 In Ref.~\cite{sharma2025field}, the measurements from thousands of hydrodynamical simulations present a more comprehensive justification of the assumption ({\bf I}).
-In the appendix, we provide a Lagrangian-space demonstration for the two opposite behaviors of matter clustering: the insensitivity of the phase and the sensitivity of the amplitude to baryonic effects.
+In the appendix, we provide {an illustrative example demonstrating two contrasting behaviors of matter clustering}: the insensitivity of the phase and the sensitivity of the amplitude to baryonic effects.

 To validate the assumption ({\bf II}), we measure $r(\delta_c, \delta_{\rm DMO})$ and $\sqrt{P_{cc}/P_{\rm DMO}}$ to quantify the phase and amplitude differences between $\delta_c(\bfk)$ and $\delta_{\rm DMO}(\bfk)$ respectively (Fig.~\ref{fig:T-r2}).
 The phases are nearly identical, with $1 - r < 0.1\%$ at $k<1\kunit$ for both simulations.
 The amplitudes deviate more significantly, particularly in Illustris-1.
 This larger discrepancy arises from the stronger AGN feedback implemented in Illustris-1, which substantially modifies the matter distribution, especially baryons residing in halos \cite{genel2014introducing, popesso2024hot}.
 Nevertheless, even under such aggressive feedback, the maximum deviation remains below $\sim 1\%$ at $z=0$ around $k\sim 1\kunit$, confirming the robustness of the assumption ({\bf II}) on scales $k\lesssim 1\kunit$.
 It is a consequence of $\Omega_c\gg \Omega_b$ and the delayed response of cold dark matter clustering to baryon processes, as their interaction occurs solely through gravitational potential changes, rather than through direct feedback mechanisms.